Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 Most herbs and supplements that may have human safety studies don’t have safety studies on the veterinary side.
 The evidence-based medicine approach is taken from human medicine.

 The general rule of thumb in oncology is to stop supplements and herbs that would be of concern during the week of chemotherapy or radiation.
 However, this is highly variable and is done in a case-by-case scenario.
+Some oncologists may even prescribe supplements during chemotherapy treatments.
+It depends upon their knowledge and experience.

-Veterinarians collaborate, and rely upon their colleagues for information, guidance, and insight.
+Veterinarians collaborate and rely upon their colleagues for information, guidance, and insight.
 If you are consulting with a licensed veterinarian about supplement use, they will be able to explain the reasons for their recommendations and address their oncologist colleague’s questions.

 Food Interactions